skoestlmeier/crseEventStudy/README.md

 [![Total Downloads](https://cranlogs.r-pkg.org/badges/grand-total/crseEventStudy?color=blue)](https://CRAN.R-project.org/package=crseEventStudy)
 [![License](https://img.shields.io/badge/License-BSD%203--Clause-blue.svg)](https://opensource.org/licenses/BSD-3-Clause)

-`crseEventStudy` is an R package providing a standardized test for abnormal returns in long-horizon event studies that takes into accoutncross-sectional correltaion, autocorrelation, and heteroskedasticity of stock returns.
-The test is proposed in the paper *[A robust and powerful test of abnormal stock returns in long-horizon event studies](https://doi.org/10.1016/j.jempfin.2018.02.004)* by Anupam Dutta, Johan Knif, James W. Kolari and Seppo Pynnonen.
+`crseEventStudy` is an R package providing a standardized test for abnormal returns in long-horizon event studies that takes into account the cross-sectional correlation, autocorrelation, and heteroskedasticity of stock returns.
+The test is proposed in the paper *[A robust and powerful test of abnormal stock returns in long-horizon event studies](https://doi.org/10.1016/j.jempfin.2018.02.004)* by Anupam Dutta, Johan Knif, James W. Kolari and Seppo Pynnonen (2018, JempFin).

 ### Key Features
-Functions for crseEventStudy for testing abnormal stock returns in long-horizon event studies:
+Functions of `crseEventStudy` for testing abnormal stock returns in long-horizon event studies:

 * crseEvent